Brian Dooreck MD

 What exactly is a FODMAP diet?

-The Ideal FODMAP diet should include:
+The Ideal FODMAP diet should include the following:

 Grains